-Before I dive into the different forms of yoga, it’s helpful to understand the term yoga.
+It’s helpful to understand the term yoga.
 Yoga is a Sanskrit word meaning “to yoke” or “to unite.”
 The ultimate union (known as samadhi) fully connects you to your spirit which in turn is connected to the whole universe.
-Some people call this enlightenment.

-When a practice (any practice) helps you achieve that ultimate connection, it can be considered yoga.
-This doesn’t necessarily apply to every endeavor, but you could argue if you experience the ultimate union, you’ve reached a state of yoga.
+Any practice that helps you achieve ultimate connection can be considered yoga.
+This doesn’t necessarily apply to every endeavor, but we are able to practice mindfulness in a great many ways.

 There are six traditional or major forms of yoga: raja, karma, bhakti, jnana, tantra, and hatha.